-The death of a loved one is an inevitable part of life.
-We can’t stop the passing of friends and family members.
-So it’s inevitable that you will be invited to a funeral at least once in your lifetime.
+Losing a loved one is an undeniable and natural part of the human experience.
+The cycle of life inevitably leads us to bid farewell to friends and family at some point.
+Consequently, you will likely receive an invitation to attend a funeral at least once during your lifetime.

 What Should a Toddler Wear to a Funeral: 10 Tips for the Proper Attire